What Is Kalshi? How It Works, Fees, and Whether It’s Worth It

 Is Kalshi Legit?

-Yes.
-Kalshi is a federally regulated exchange — not an offshore gambling site.
-It is registered with the CFTC as both a Designated Contract Market (DCM) and a Derivatives Clearing Organization (DCO), the same regulatory categories that govern major U.S. futures exchanges.
-Your funds are held in segregated accounts, and Kalshi is required to follow CFTC rules on market integrity, reporting, and consumer protection.
+CFTC-regulated DCM and DCO.
+Kalshi is registered with the Commodity Futures Trading Commission as both a Designated Contract Market (DCM) and a Derivatives Clearing Organization (DCO) — the same regulatory categories that govern the CME and other major U.S. futures exchanges.

 That said, “legit” and “risk-free” are not the same thing.
 You can absolutely lose money trading on Kalshi.
 The platform is legitimate; the outcomes are not guaranteed.
 Most retail traders on prediction markets lose money over time, particularly after fees.